kastelo/syncthing-configd/README.md

-# syncthing-configd
+# Syncthing-Configd

 A daemon that automatically manages certain aspects of the Syncthing configuration.

-## Principle of Operation
+## Principle of operation

-The daemon listens to Syncthing events informing it of of "rejected devices".
-A device is rejected when an incoming connection is received but Syncthing is not configured to accept a connection from that device.

-For each rejected device it checks the configured patterns to see if source address matches a known network.
-If so, it applies the pattern to add the device and share the relates set of folders with it.
-Folders can be created if they don't exist beforehand, with a pattern for the ID and path.
+Syncthing-Configd is a sidecar process to Syncthing itself.
+It listens to events, processes them according to a configured ruleset, and applies configuration changes to Syncthing accordingly.

 ## Usage

+### Configuration

-A configuration file contains the Syncthing instance(s) to connect to, and patterns to apply to incoming device connections.
-An example is worth a lot of words:
+A configuration file contains the Syncthing instance(s) to connect to, patterns to apply to incoming device connections, and other directives.
+Initially, one or more `syncthing` sections defines the Syncthing instance(s) to connect to:

 ```
 syncthing {